 There are always many cats and dogs in shelters that need good homes.
 Owners can ask at their local animal shelters, national and local humane societies, as well as different rescue groups.
 Talk to your veterinarian for recommendations.
 Though you may not find a purebred pet leopard, plenty of Tabby kitties are likely looking for a loving home.

 The mighty Bengal can make a wonderful family cat in the right family.
 They are high-maintenance, high-energy felines and are not going to do well with just anyone.
 This is not a great breed for inexperienced or first-time cat owners.
 Owners who already have a house full of pets may want to reconsider if bringing a pet leopard home is the best idea.
 However, these exotic beauties are quite loving, affectionate, and unforgettable family pets in the right situation.

 They need a lot of attention and can be destructive or aggressive if they do not have enough room, are not being fed right, do not get enough exercise, or do not feel like they have enough attention.
 Pet leopards are high-energy, curious, and always on the go, even as seniors.
-These big kitties need an owner that is very committed and highly available to them.
+These big kitties need an owner that is highly available to them.